tcltk/tcllib/embedded/md/tcllib/files/modules/irc/picoirc.md

   - <a name='3'></a>__::picoirc::splituri__ *uri*

     Splits an IRC scheme uniform resource indicator into its component parts\.
-    Returns a list of server, port, channel and secure where secure is a boolean flag which is __true__ if a TLS connection was requested via the *ircs://* schema\.
-The default port is 6667 \(or 6697 if secured\) and there is no default channel\.
+    Returns a list of server, port, channels and secure where secure is a boolean flag which is __true__ if a TLS connection was requested via the *ircs://* schema\.
+The default port is 6667 \(or 6697 if secured\) and there are no default channels\.

   - <a name='4'></a>__::picoirc::send__ *context* *line*